emmanuel1-byte/nudge/readme.md

-# TypeAI Backend 🚀
+# Nudge Backend 🚀

-Welcome to the TypeAI Backend repository! 🌟 This is my personal project where I’ve crafted the magic behind TypeAI—a smart keyboard that brings AI-powered responses right to your fingertips.
+Welcome to the Nudge Backend repository! 🌟 This is my personal project where a smart reply generator that helps you craft the perfect message with the ideal tone.
 Let’s explore how you can get involved!

-## 🎉 What’s TypeAI?
+## 🎉 What’s Nudge?

-TypeAI is my next-gen keyboard companion designed to enhance your typing experience.
-With TypeAI, you can:
+Nudge is a response generator designed to enhance your communication experience.
+With Nudge, you can:

 - **Choose Your Tone:** Supportive, professional, fun, loving—you pick the vibe!
 - **Get Smart Replies:** AI-powered suggestions that match your chosen tone.